Why You Should Want to Work with a Food Allergy Blogger:

 Having worked at a global corporation, and helping with large scale PR and social media campaigns, Megan is a creative thinker that will help meet your brand and marketing goals.

-When she’s not cooking, or wrangling her two kids, Megan also donates her free time to a local non-profit group that brings awareness and support to local food allergy sufferers.
-She handles their PR, marketing, social media and email campaigns.
+When she’s not cooking, or wrangling her four kids, Megan has donated her free time to a local non-profit group that brings awareness and support to local food allergy sufferers.
+She handled their PR, marketing, social media and email campaigns.

-Megan also appears on local Salt Lake City stations at least once a month to do a cooking segment and educate others on how to eat allergy-friendly meals.
+Megan also appears on local Salt Lake City stations to do a cooking segment and educate others on how to eat allergy-friendly meals.

-Megan is happy to review products, travel, restaurant critique, participate in giveaways and recipe develop.
+Megan is happy to review products, travel, do cooking demonstrations, speak, restaurant critique, participate in giveaways and recipe develop.
 All reviews require compensation.
 Flexible and easy to work with, email her to figure out how she can work with you to accomplish your goals: [email protected].